People reached with:

 Sustained Water: 670,543

-UNICEF and Government of Finland have signed an agreement for the WASH early recovery and reconstruction plan for the period of 2016 and further in 2017.
-The agreement aims to reach 60 water supply schemes and 100 school for WASH facilities and support on system strengthening for resilient WASH for 2016 and further to similar scale in 2017.
+UNICEF and Government of Finland have signed an agreement for the WASH early recovery and reconstruction plan for the period of 2016.
+The agreement aims to reach 60 water supply schemes and 100 school for WASH facilities and support on system strengthening for resilient WASH for 2016.
 Overall, UNICEF aims in providing sustained water, sanitation and hygiene promotion to 148,800 people.
 Additionally three hundred schools and five hundred health facilities (Please click here to view in map) will be provided with WASH facilities.
 As part of system strengthening, various government officials, stakeholders, cluster members and Water Users Committee members will be provided with skills in developing WASH resilient programs through Disaster Risk Management and emergency capacity building programmes.

 Where We Work

 We are working in the 14 most earthquake affected districts including Bhaktapur, Dhading, Gorkha, Kavre, Kathmandu, Nuwakot, Sindhupalchok, Lalitpur, Dolakha, Makwanupr, Rasuwa, Sindhuli, Okhaldhunga and Ramechhap.
 (Please click here to view in map).

 Our Earthquake Reconstruction and Recovery Partners